-Meat is not always the main attraction at a great meal — not even a vegetarian equivalent of the meaty main.
-The side dish can grab center stage, stealing the spotlight because it’s just so damn delicious.
+Barring a steak frites feast or Korean barbecue blowout, meat is not always the main attraction at a great meal—not even at a summer grilling bash.
+The focus may not necessarily be a vegetarian equivalent of a meaty main, either.
+The side dish can grab center stage instead, stealing the spotlight because it’s just so damn delicious.
 When you’ve got a stellar side dish on your hands, you start with that and then plan the rest of your meal by how well it will complement your star.

 To come up with a side dish so compelling that it motivates the character of your whole meal, start with the current season.
 If it’s summer, you’ve got a bounty of potentials to choose: corn, tomatoes, peppers, herbs, summer squash, green beans, beets, avocado, celery, cabbage, peas, and radishes.
 Plus there are the usual carb players: potatoes, rice, pasta, bread, rice.
 And remember the rule that quality cheese improves almost everything.
 (That’s our rule, at least.)

 As you set the serving plates on the table, watch out for that sidekick.
 Its impact can be powerful enough to earn all the accolades.
 But that’s fine with us.
 A starring side dish elevates the whole production.